Analysis of Poem "A Far Cry From Africa" by Derek Walcott

 Betray them both...

-There are certain words repeated throughout the poem:
+There are certain words repeated throughout the poem, helping to reinforce meaning:

 And it should be noted that enjambment occurs throughout the poem, allowing a certain flow between certain lines, especially in the opening four lines of the second stanza.